rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 This is because every PDF, document, audio file, video, or image you create or save from the internet is marked with additional information.
 Your programs do this "to be helpful!" which is really incredibly odious.
 People go along with this because our society is brainwashed by the ideology of intellectual property.
 They just assume that everyone would want the world to know who created a file or edited it.
 So instead we're forced to live in a world where almost every program on your computer will mark a file with additional information about you, the user.
 It helps to never give your name when setting up your computer and registering a user account.

 But just to be safe before posting any file publicly activist organizations should strip them of this metadata.
 Unfortunately there are a huge number of ways to do this and little consistency across file types and operating systems.
 We could easily fill this entire zine twice over giving examples and guides.
 You pretty much have to search online for the ways to remove metadata in your specific situation.
+If you're using Linux though you're in luck because the Metadata Anonymisation Toolkit (mat) comes packaged in Debian and Tails -- this is the best option for serious security concerns.

 Microsoft offers a "Document Inspector" for removing "personal or sensitive information" before you share an Office file.
 Windows lets you view and delete metadata from a file via the Properties dialog box.
 The quickest way is to click Properties > Details > Remove Properties and Personal Information > "Create a copy with all possible properties removed."